 Because no exothermic behavior was observed at normal temperatures and pressures and the quantity of flammable gases present in the headspace is less than 0.2% of the LFL, this waste is not ignitable.
 The energetics of the system also indicates that the waste is thermally stable below 200°C, does not form potentially explosive mixtures with water, and does not detonate or decompose explosively at standard temperature and pressure.
 The waste is not a cyanide- or sulfide-bearing waste and does not contain 2,4,5-trichlorophenol at concentrations exceeding the dangerous waste limits.
 The only toxic gas observed in the headspace above the TLV-TWA is NH3.
-The process wastes retrieved from the tank will require a dilution factor of at least 4.3 for Tank T-110 and 9 for Tank T-111 to ensure that toxic gases, vapors, or fumes will not be generated at concentrations that are hazardous to human health.
+The process wastes retrieved from the tank will require a dilution factor of at least 4.3 for Tank T-110 and 9 for Tank T-111 (or other mitigation methods) to ensure that toxic gases, vapors, or fumes will not be generated at concentrations that are hazardous to human health.

 The energetics of Tank T-110 waste is significantly different than T-111 waste, and T-110 waste is thermally stable over the entire temperature range of the DSC measurements (ambient to 500°C).
-Oxidation of organic compounds in T-111 waste results in a significant release of energy when the waste is dried.
+Oxidation of organic compounds in T-111 waste results in a significant release of energy at temperatures above 200°C when the waste is dried.
 Under current tank conditions (significant moisture associated with the sludge), the endothermic transition due to the evaporation of water is much larger than the exothermic reaction.
+The exothermic behavior of Tank T-111 wastes is not observed at temperatures below 200°C, does not form potentially explosive mixtures with water, and does not detonate or decompose explosively at standard temperature and pressure.

-5.3 T Tank Farm 100 Series Tank - 1C (241-T-104)
+5.3 T-100 Series Tank 1C (241-T-104)